-Please note that you only can have one connected Salesforce instance per Pardot account.
+Please note that you can only have one connected Salesforce instance per Pardot account.

-Your Pardot account needs to be connected to a salesforce license that has the API permission set.
+Your Pardot account needs to be connected to a Salesforce license that has the API permission set.
 This will allow Pardot to sync with Salesforce custom and default fields, users, and much more.